Guest Stars: Sarah Silverman as herself, Jackie Mason as Rabbi Krustofsky, and Jeff Ross as himself

 - Safety Worst: Inverted and averted, it's the kid worrying about the parent and going to such extremes to protect him which winds up paying off.

 - Self-Deprecation: The episode likely makes fun of the fact the show's been on for so long that most of their audience likely have the same "eh" attitude towards it nowadays (though that Family Guy crossover that aired an hour later really laid into how long the show has been on the air and how much of the spark from its glory days has faded).
+Even the Couch Gag for the episode can be seen as a metaphor of the show running for literal eternity, eventually losing the little bits of originality it had.

 - Tonight, Someone Dies: The episode was touted as such during the promos.
 Though it turned out it wasn't a major character, which disappointed a lot of fans.
 Krusty was declared to have died early on, but this is a fake out, as the guy saying this is reading Krusty's pulse the wrong way, and continues to say he's dead after the revelation that he's still alive.